 - 2-3 fresh garlic cloves, minced, or 1/2 teaspoon granulated garlic

 - Optional (pinch red pepper flakes)

 - 2 teaspoons brown sugar

 - Optional for garnish - Chopped green onions and/or cilantro, fresh lime juice, diced avocado, or plain Greek yogurt

-- Examine the dry beans discarding any stems or pebbles.
-Rinse them and cover with water.
+- Examine the dry beans and discard any stems, pebbles, or debris.
+Rinse the beans and cover with water.
 Soak the beans overnight.

-- The next day, rinse the beans again.
-Place the rinsed beans and bay leaves in a pot and cover with 3 cups of fresh water.
+- The next day, drain and rinse the beans again.
+Place the rinsed beans and bay leaves in a pot and cover with the broth and water.
 Bring to a boil over high heat.

-- Once boiling, reduce the heat to a simmer.
+- Once boiling, reduce the heat to a simmer and add the olive oil.
 Add ½ teaspoon salt, cover and cook for 30 minutes.
 (Occasionally peek in the pot and skim off any foam.)